- About I-20/DS-2019 Extensions & Eligibility

 - Need additional time to complete doctoral dissertation (PhD only)

-- Be able to maintain full-time enrollment (300 units) for the duration of your extension
+- Be able to maintain full-time enrollment (300 units) for the duration of your extension (see Maintaining a Full Time Course Load).

 Extensions of your I-20/DS-2019 must be based on academic necessity only and cannot be based non-academic factors, such as more favorable job prospects or timing for benefit applications (such as driver's license applications).
 Extensions must be approved in advance by your program and OIA.
-You must maintain full-time registration for the duration of your program extension.

 Bachelor's and Master's students: If your course registration is complete, but you need additional time to finish your thesis/capstone/final project, you will not be eligible for an extension of your F-1 status.
 This is because you require full-time enrollment in courses to maintain F-1/J-1 status (300 units/quarter).
 If you are only working on your thesis, you must finish it during the grace period or on OPT or AT (if eligible).